akaliutau/reactive-microservice/README.md

 As for security, fine-grained authorization from Spring Security's modules allows to secure the business tier through method annotation and the use of interface-based proxies to accomplish AOP.
 For demonstration purposes I added default user with username=user and password=123 which has two roles – DB_USER and DB_ADMIN.

+In real production system makes sense to use industry-standard oauth2 authorization flow, and implement centralized authorization through separate oauth2 servers (f.e. those on the basis OpenID Connect and OAuth 2.0 API)

 # API overview

 Back-end has two different end-points, `` /api/persons`` and `` /api/persons/{personId}``